 For more than 70 years, our foundation has been a leading philanthropic voice and funder in key social justice campaigns and movements in the Bay Area and around the state.
 Together with our donors and public-private partnerships, we’ve leveraged our voice and our funding dollars at critical moments.
-From sustaining community health during the AIDS epidemic, to lifting immigrant, LGBTQ and disability rights, our commitment to racial and economic equity has never wavered.
+From sustaining community health during the AIDS epidemic, to lifting immigrant, LGBTQ and disability rights, our commitment to equity has never wavered.
 Our recent advocacy wins, which we have achieved through deep partnerships with community leaders and organizations, include:

 - 2018: Successfully supported the Schools & Communities First campaign to qualify for the 2020 California statewide ballot.
 If passed, the commercial property tax reform measure will generate $11 billion annually for schools and community services.

 - 2018: Transformed 750 affordable homes as part of the Partnership for HOPE SF

 - 2017: Strengthened legal defense programs to protect tens of thousands of immigrants in Alameda, Contra Costa, Marin, San Francisco and San Mateo counties.